wp-plugins/wp-members/readme.txt

 * Updated the way stylesheets are handled.
 Added wpmem_get_suffix() API function to get the appropriate suffix for files (.min.css or .css) for both js and css.
 Also, minified all CSS files that were not previously minified.
+Note: you can no longer filter custom stylesheets into the plugin's dropdown selector (no one was using this feature as far as I am aware anyway).
+You *can* still filter the stylesheet being loaded as well as indicate the path of a custom stylesheet.

 * Added reCAPTCHA v3 support.
 * Added default membership product(s) at registration.